JohnDMurphy/css-landing-page/README.md

 # CSS Landing Page

-> A simple landing page built using flexbox, grid and bootstrap That is responsive on all displays from mobile to desktop.
+> A simple landing page built using flexbox, grid and bootstrap that is responsive on all displays from mobile to desktop.

 ![screenshot](src/screenshot/h-sec.png)